kar-mi/BPSR-PSO/README.md

 # BPSR-PSO
 # Disclaimer
-## Most of the enhacments are from chase-simmons version.
+## Most of the enhacments are added to the chase-simmons version.
 It is mostly built using AI.

 **Forked from:** https://github.com/dmlgzs/StarResonanceDamageCounter / https://github.com/Chase-Simmons/BPSR-PSO